Access ControlOverview

 JWT

 Integrate with your existing authentication system using JSON Web Tokens.
 Supports per-user access roles and personalization.
-Only available in Private mode.
+Available in Private and Partial modes.

 OAuth 2.0

 Integrate with OAuth 2.0 or OpenID Connect (OIDC) providers like Okta, Auth0, or Azure AD.
 Supports per-user access roles and personalization.
-Only available in Private mode.
+Available in Private and Partial modes.

 Set up OAuth 2.0 authentication ->